coozoo/cactiJMXmonitor/README.md

 2. Press "Select a file" button and find downloaded cacti_host_template_jmx_-_device_java9.xml
 3. Unmark "Preview Import Only" (sure you can try it to view changes)
 4. Select "Data Source Profile" - "1 Minute Collection" will work fine (I'm using custom 1 minute to save data longer)

+### Create Device and Graphs

+IMPORTANT: Navigate to "Console"->"Configuration"->"Settings" and at the far bottom disable "Enable Automatic Graph Creation".
+Otherwise you will get a lot of data sources for one device which intended to be the only one.

+Navigate To "Console"->"Create"->"New Device"

+Select "JMX - Device (Java9+)" and fill all other required data as wish.

+After successfull Device creation go to "Console"->"Create"->"New Graph" and select just created device from "Device" dropdown.

+Mark Select All (or better switch graphs what you need) check box at the top of table and press create.

+Now the most annoying part:

+Insert IP and port for each graph... in case of select all 24*2..
+And press Create..

+Even in this case sometimes I'm getting separate datasource for each graph (it's some bug in cacti, I've opened it few times and it was fixed somehow.
+After those fixes it works from time to time).

+So if you got a lot of datasources ("Console"->"Managment"->"Data Sources" select you device) more than one.

+Then select at the bottom from dropdown "Disable" option and mark checkbox on the top of table Select All and now press Go to disable all of them.

+Inside of each datasource you should point the same rrd file.
+The easiest way to open each datasource in new tab and navigate through all and paste the same rrd into "Data Source Path" field and save.

+After that enable the only one "Data Source" for that device all other will disabled but graph should use the same RRD...

+I'm lucky and in one of my cacti set up after few such devices I'm getting stable one data source at creation.

+BTW I never succeded to setup spine to use with custom scripts so I'm still using the old cmd poller.